 - ABC 0-2 Home Visiting Programme (PHN Service & Home Visiting)

 - ParentChild+ Programme (18 months-3 years)

 - ABC 0-5 Parent Support Groups

 Working in partnership with Government

 Through its ongoing support of ELI, the Government directly helps children and young people to reach their full potential in all areas of learning and development.
 Implementing Government policy at local level is the foundation of all ELI’s programmes.
-Through its investment in ELI’s programmes, the Government is delivering on Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People 2014-15 (DCYA 2014); the Programme for Government (2011) and the National Strategy to Improve Literacy and Numeracy (DES 2011), thereby ensuring that education is at the heart of a more cohesive, more equal and more successful society and the engine of sustainable growth.
+Through its investment in ELI’s programmes, the Government is delivering on Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People 2014-15 (DCYA 2014) and First 5, A Whole-of-Government Strategy for Babies, Young Children and their Families (DCYA 2018), thereby ensuring that education is at the heart of a more cohesive, more equal and more successful society and the engine of sustainable growth.
 Its support has been very influential in helping us improve outcomes for the children and young people we work with.

 Docklands and East Inner City ABC Programmes are: